ufs-community/ufs-weather-model/doc/UsersGuide/source/BuildingAndRunning.rst

   +----------+------------------------------------------------------------------------+

-The unit test uses the same testing framework used by the regression test, and therefore it is recommened that the user first read the :numref:`Section on regression test %s <UsingRegressionTest>`.
+The unit test uses the same testing framework used by the regression test, and therefore it is recommened that the user first read :numref:`Section %s <UsingRegressionTest>`.
 All the files in the subdirectories shown in :numref:`Table %s <RTSubDirs>` are relavant to the unit test except that the ``utest`` script replaces ``rt.sh`` and the ``utest.bld`` file replaces ``rt.conf``.
 The /tests/utests/ directory contains